-Autumn is here! – Find out what the best Central-European programs are!
+Autumn is Here! – Find the Best Central-European Programs

 Autumn’s upon us and that means darker evenings and the need to pack a pullover for your city break.
 It also means the familiar rustle of fallen leaves and more relaxed cities, free from the summer rush of tourists.

-If you’re thinking of a city break in Budapest, Prague or Krakow, we thought we’d take a look at what’s coming up on the calendar.
+If you’re thinking of a city break in Budapest, Prague or Krakow, we thought we’d take a look at what Central-European programs are coming up on the calendar.

 Hungarian’s are a nation that loves to eat.
 Food festivals litter the calendar and autumn is no exception.
 The annual Sausage and Palinka Festival, held at the start of October, is the highlight of the fall season and sees dozens of vendors offering some of the finest meats and spirits the country has to offer.